Recruit at GW

 1. OCR Preselect

 This module does not have an alternate option.
 All students that are invited to interview will be able to sign up for interviews on a first-come, first-served basis.
 Please ensure you select as many students as there are slots.
 Otherwise, some of your candidates will not be able to sign up.
-(This is a Career Center preferred method)
+(This is a Career Services preferred method)

 2. OCR Preselect to Alternate

 This module allows for alternate candidates to sign up for interview slots that are still available after preselected students have already had their first pick of interview time.
 Generally, alternates can sign in to GWork two days after initial sign-ups begin, to sign up for any remaining spots.
-(This is a Career Center preferred method)
+(This is a Career Services preferred method)

 3. OCR Room Reservation Only